Become a volunteer

 4. Attend induction

 Our induction programme is in 2 parts.
-First some e-learning to complete prior to attending a half-day face-to-face session where you’ll get to meet other new volunteers.
+First some mandatory e-learning which should be completed prior attdending a half-day face-to-face session where you’ll get to meet other new volunteers.
 The sessions are held once a month, last for half a day (morning or afternoon) and are for volunteers only.
 The induction programme provides all of the mandatory training volunteers must complete before they start their placement, and is another great opportunity to meet your fellow volunteers and be welcomed into the team by staff.

 5. Ready to start

 After induction, you’re ready to start, but you won’t be thrown in at the deep end!
-We’ll support you with a mentor for your first few sessions until you feel comfortable.
+We’ll support you with a mentor for your first session or two until you feel comfortable.
 You’ll join a team, and will have access to support, training and other regular events to help you develop within your chosen role.